MuddSub/MuddSub/controls/README.md

 For details on LQR, see: https://www.mathworks.com/videos/state-space-part-4-what-is-lqr-control-1551955957637.html

 Or, just ask Seth!
-I'm happy to explain more about controls and how you can get involved to anyone on the team.
+I'm happy to explain more about controls and how you can contribute.

 ## Simulator